 Though your HP flash drive is in RAW format and keeps asking you to format, your desired photos and PPT files may be still stored on this drive.
 So, do not panic and keep this drive away from anything else.
 And then, plunge it to your HP computer again and download USB stick not formatted recovery software to take your preferable information back.

-Follow simple steps to take files back from USB flash drive RAW format asking to format:
+Follow simple steps for USB flash drive recovery free when it has RAW format asking to format:

 Step1.
 Download and launch data recovery software on computer internal partition well.